 STK9210 – Convergens of Probability Measures

-The concepts and machinery associated with convergence in probability and in distribution are lifted from the finite-dimensional Euclidean cases to more abstract spaces, and, specifically, to spaces C and D of functions from the unit interval to the real line.
+The concepts and machinery associated with convergence in probability and in distribution are lifted from the finite-dimensional Euclidean cases to more abstract spaces, and, specifically, to spaces CError: Reference resolver with name '' not found and DError: Reference resolver with name '' not found of functions from the unit interval to the real line.
 This leads to a framework for construction of and convergence of stochastic processes.
 Topics include Donsker's theorem, invariance principles, tightness of sequences of measures, empirical processes, Brownian motion and Brownian bridges, and convergence to Poisson type processes.
 Applications to problems in theoretical statistics and probability theory are given.

 The student learns methodology for proving convergence and approximations of various empirical processes of importance in theoretical statistics and probability theory.